labteral/ernie/README.md

 You can access some of the official base model names through the `Models` class.
 However, you can directly type the HuggingFace's model name such as `bert-base-uncased` or `bert-base-chinese` when instantiating a `SentenceClassifier`.

+> See all the available models at [huggingface.co/models](https://huggingface.co/models).

 ## BERT
 - `BertBaseUncased`
 - `BertBaseCased`